Places to visit in Namibia

 Okonjima Nature Reserve

 Okonjima is the perfect place to break the journey between Etosha and Windhoek.
-It is home to the AfriCat Foundation, a family-run concern whose main focus is conservation through education, researching carnivores and rehabilitating captive cheetah.
+It is home to the AfriCat Foundation.
+This is a family-run concern whose main focus is conservation through education, researching carnivores and rehabilitating captive cheetah.
 Here children (over 3yrs) will learn firsthand about human-wildlife conflict issues in a fun and informative way.
 Take a guided drive in search of leopard, track hyena and snap that perfect cheetah shot!

 Damaraland & Erongo Mountains